 This maximum number of hours shall be calculated by multiplying the total number of hours in each calendar year by the share of renewable electricity reported for the bidding zone where the renewable RFNBO is produced.
-The average share of renewable electricity shall be determined by dividing the gross final consumption of electricity from renewable sources in the bidding zone calculated by analogy to the rules set out in Article 7(2) of Directive (EU) 2018/2001 by the gross electricity production from all energy sources as defined in Annex B to Regulation (EC) 1099/2008, except from water previously pumped uphill, plus imports minus exports of electricity to the bidding zone.
+The average share of renewable electricity shall be determined by dividing the gross final consumption of electricity from renewable sources in the bidding zone calculated by analogy to the rules set out in Article 7(2) of Revised Directive EU/2018/2001 by the gross electricity production from all energy sources as defined in Annex B to Regulation (EC) 1099/2008, except from water previously pumped uphill, plus imports minus exports of electricity to the bidding zone.
 Once the average share of renewable electricity exceeds 90% in a calendar year, it shall be continued to be considered to be higher than 90% for the subsequent five calendar years.

-The definition of 'bidding zone' for the European Union (see definition in section 4) is to be applied in countries where the European definition of bidding zone can be applied.
+The definition of 'bidding zone' for the European Union (see CertifHy EU RFNBO Voluntary Scheme document "Definitions") is to be applied in countries where the European definition of bidding zone can be applied.

-As regards the implementation of the bidding zone concept, recital 3 of CDR 1184 provides guidance:
+With regards to the implementation of the bidding zone concept, recital 3 of CDR 1184 provides further guidance: